litestar-org/litestar/docs/usage/7-middleware/1-using-middleware/3-define-middleware.md

 # Passing Args and Kwargs to Middleware

-Starlite offers a simple way to pass positional arguments (`*args`) and key-word arguments (`**kwargs`) to middleware using the `starlite.middleware.base.DefineMiddleware` class.
+Starlite offers a simple way to pass positional arguments (`*args`) and key-word arguments (`**kwargs`) to middleware using the [`DefineMiddleware`][starlite.middleware.base.DefineMiddleware] class.
 Let's extend the factory function used in the examples above to take some args and kwargs and then use `DefineMiddleware` to pass these values to our middleware:

 ```python
 from starlite.types import ASGIApp, Scope, Receive, Send